tonybaloney72/potluck-app/README.md

 - ✅ **Navigation Enhancements** - Smooth page transitions, scroll position management, back buttons, and deep linking with login redirect
 - ✅ **Friends System** - Connect with other users, send and accept friend requests, manage friendships
   - ✅ **Real-time Updates** - Instant synchronization of friend requests, acceptances, and removals
+  - ✅ **Mutual Friends** - View mutual friends between you and other users
+  - ✅ **Social Metadata** - Friend count and mutual friend information displayed on profiles and friend cards
 - ✅ **Messaging** - Direct messaging between friends with conversation-based architecture
   - ✅ **Real-time Messaging** - Instant message delivery and conversation updates
   - ✅ **Smart Notifications** - Message notifications that suppress when actively viewing a conversation